NicolasRenault/mi18n/README.md

-# mi18n
+# two-mi18n

-Minimalist javascript library for internationalization.
-Really minimalist.
+Minimalist javascript library for internationalization in only two methods.
+Too minimalist.